Universal Translation Services

 Afghan People

 Another challenge the Afghan people face is the lack of development in their country.
 Afghanistan is one of the least developed countries globally, with a meager per capita income.
-This means that the Afghan people have very little access to essential services and amenities.
+This means the Afghan people have little access to essential services and amenities.
 This lack of development also makes it difficult for the Afghan people to find jobs and improve their standard of living.

 The Afghan people also face discrimination and violence.
 Due to their ethnic and religious background, the Afghan people are often the target of discrimination and violence.
 This is especially true for Afghan women, who often face discrimination and violence within their own families and from the wider community.